thelastoutpostworkshop/FastDisplayPrototyping/README.md

 }

 void loop(void) {
-  sDisplay.readCommandsFromSerial(); // This line mandatory for using the display prototyping library
+  sDisplay.readCommandsFromSerial();  // This line mandatory for using the display prototyping library, change the baud rate if needed

   // Your specific code here
 }